Hans-Beerman/CompressorNodeSoftware-main/README.md

 - _but1_: to toggle info / calibration mode on or off. but1 is the second button of the ESP32-PoE module.
 Press this button, when the node is running (the boot screen is not shown anymore).
 When info calibration mode is active each second e.g. the IP address and calibration info is logged to MQTT and telnet etc.
 - _Automatic switch on_: switch the compressor on by means of dedicated MQTT messages
 - _Automatic switch off_: switch the compressor off by means of dedicated MQTT mesages
 - _Timeout_: the compressor will automatically switch off after a certain (in source code) configured timeout, currently after 30 minutes.
-Pressing Button On again, while the compressor is switched on, will extend the timeout with the same amount;
+Pressing Button On again (or sending MQTT command), while the compressor is switched on, will extend the timeout with 30 minutes;
 - _Late hour disable_: after a configured time in the evening (currently 19:00 h) and before a configured time in the morning (currently 08:00 h) the compressor is disabled to prevent too much noise for our neighbors.
 This means the compressor will not start automatically by means of MQTT messages.
 Also the compressor will not start if the Button On is pressed normally;
 - _Overrule late hour disable_: the late hour disable function can be overruled by pressing the Button On continuously for more than 10 seconds;
 - _230VAC relais output:_ to switch the compressor on or off;
 - _230VAC opto coupler input:_ This input is connected to one of the phases of the 3-phase motor of the compressor to detect if the motor is running or not;
 - _2 LED&#39;s_: for signaling purposes.
-LED1 is on continuously if the compressor is switched on.
-LED2 is on continuously if the motor in the compressor is switched on.
+LED1 is on continuously when the compressor is switched on.
+LED2 is on continuously when the motor in the compressor is switched on.
 LED1 will flash for 5 s with 200 ms intervals if Button On is pressed during late hour disable.
 Both LED&#39;s will flash simultaneously with 600 ms intervals if there is an error which make it impossible to operate the compressor.
 The LED&#39;s will flash until the error is solved.
 The following two errors will disable de compressor:
   - Oil level too low;
   - Temperature to high;
 - _Measurement of the machine temperature_: the temperature of the compressor is measured and reported via MQTT.
-The temperature is also shown on the display of the node;
+The temperature is also shown on the display of the node.
+There are 2 temperature sensors, one is measuring the temperture of the motor, the other measures the temperature of the compressor;
 - _Measurement of the oil level_: The oil level of the compressor is is measured and reported via MQTT.
 This pressure is also shown on the display of the node;
 - _Measurement of air pressure_: The air pressure, as produced by the compressor is measured and reported via MWTT.
 This pressure is also shown on the display of the node;
 - _Status show on display_: There is a small Oled display (128x128 pixels) which shows status information about the node and the compressor.